-In this paper, we propose an approach to evaluate denoising algorithms with respect to realistic camera noise.
-To this end, we describe a new camera noise model that includes the complete processing chain.
+We first describe a new camera noise model that includes the complete processing chain.
 Further, two state-of-the-art denoising algorithms are evaluated with respect to their denoising results on test images with AWGN and images generated using our new realistic camera noise model.
 To evaluate the visual quality of the denoised images a reliable quality metric is required.
 Up until now, quality metrics have not been tested with respect to realistic camera noise.
 Thus, to determine the visual quality of the test images in a reliable way, a subjective test with human observers is performed.
 Further, the results of the subjective test are compared to a large set of existing quality metrics.
-We evaluate in detail how the individual processing steps influence the performance of these metrics.
+We analyze in detail how the individual processing steps influence the performance of these metrics.
 This allows us to identify the most suitable metrics to evaluate denoising algorithms with respect to realistic camera noise.